-"The AHSN facilitated with introduction, the engagement, getting the commissioners on board.

-working with the provider and the academics to get all of it off the ground.
+introduction, the engagement, getting the commissioners on board, working with the provider and the academics to get all of it off the ground.
 In late summer 2019, it was being deployed and growing organically in West Yorkshire."

 The COVID-19 pandemic has also meant that the company has had to adapt its model.
-By the end of 2020, Doc Abode was starting looking into how to coordinate vaccinators to fulfil housebound COVID-19 vaccines.
-Throughout this next phase, the AHSN supported the company to build its vaccine module and showcase their technology to key decision-makers in the North of England and beyond.
+By the end of 2020.
+Doc Abode was starting looking into how to coordinate vaccinators to fulfil housebound COVID-19 vaccines.
+Throughout this next phase, Health Innovation Yorkshire & Humber supported the company to build its vaccine module and showcase their technology to key decision-makers in the North of England and beyond.